Google Translate Disclaimer

 You are encouraged to get your COVID-19, flu and RSV (if eligible) vaccine as soon as they are available to you.
 It is safe and convenient to receive the COVID-19, flu and RSV vaccine at the same time.

-Vaccinations for flu and COVID-19 is now starting to become available at pharmacies and from health care providers for those in the high risk for severe infection and will be available to everyone starting on Monday, October 28, 2024.
+Vaccinations for flu and COVID-19 are available at pharmacies and from health care providers for those at high risk for severe infection and for the general public.
 Pharmacists can administer flu vaccine to children aged 2 years and older and COVID-19 vaccine to children 6 months and older.

 For children under 5 who are unable to find a local pharmacy that will give the vaccine to young children in their area and who do not have a primary care provider, health unit clinics are available by appointment.